sotnak/bohemka-back-end-test/README.md

 - PGUSER - postgres user
 - PGPASSWORD - postgres password
 - MAX_WORKERS - maximum of workers in pool
-- MAX_QUEUESIZE - maximum of requests in queue
+- MAX_QUEUESIZE - maximum of chunks in queue
-- MAX_SIZE_TO_HASH - maximum size of buffer to hash
 ---